IBMStreams/sample.edge-mnist-notebook/README.md

 ### 1. Import the Sample into CP4D as a Project

 In order to try out the sample, you need to first import it into CP4D as a new Project.
-1. From the [Projects interface](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/wsj/getting-started/projects.html), choose "New Project".
+1. From the Projects interface [CPD4D v3.0](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/wsj/getting-started/projects.html) [CPD4D v3.5](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/wsj/getting-started/projects.html), choose "New Project".
-2. [Import](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/wsj/manage-data/import-project.html) by choosing "Create a project from a file".
+2. Import [CP4D v3.0](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/wsj/manage-data/import-project.html) [CP4D v3.5](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/wsj/manage-data/import-project.html) by choosing "Create a project from a file".
    (even though we'll be importing from a GitHub repository, you need to use the "... from a file" option).
 3. Select the "From a Git Repository" tab.
 4. Enter a Name to identify your project.